Frequently Asked Questions

 Q. How do I order replacement parts?

 A. Click at this link Contact Us and we will ship immediately.
-Our warranty is for two years but we have never charged anyone for a part in the eleven years we have been in business. "you couldn't possibly wear one out and it is extremely rare to have a defective or broken part".
+Our warranty is for Lifetime Guarantee Warranty, but we have never charged anyone for a part in the eleven years we have been in business. "you couldn't possibly wear one out and it is extremely rare to have a defective or broken part".